Bumpailog

-Bumpailog is a village in Bhutan.
-It is located on Wangdue-Trongsa Highway, overlooking Rukubji village.
+Bumpailog is a village in Wangdue Phodrang, Bhutan.
+It is located on the Wangdue Phodrang-Trongsa Highway, overlooking Rukubji village.
 These two villages fall under one divided chiwog, a Bhutanese administrative division.
-Bumpailog is about 70 km from Wangdue, and 50 km from Trongsa.
-Residents make a living through agriculture and animal husbandry; vegetable farming and the products of domestic animals compose most of their income.
+Bumpailog is about 70 km from Wangdue Phodrang and 50 km from Trongsa.
+The residents of Bumpailog make a living through agriculture and animal husbandry; vegetable farming and the products of domestic animals compose most of their income.

 The Bumpailog Lhakhang is the public temple of the Bumpailog community.